Updated: Sep 12

 - Requirement for holding of annual general meeting ("AGM") within 9 months after the end of the company's accounting reference period;

-- Guarantee Companies may be qualified for the reporting exemption; and
+- Guarantee Companies may qualify for the reporting exemption; and

 - Members of Guarantee Companies are entitled to appoint proxies.